gblbjj/pi-top-install/README.md

 The contributions in this repository are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 The owner of this repository is not affiliated with pi-top.

+Please open an issue in this repository or write to rricharz77@gmail.com if you have any feedback or problem with this repository.
+Your input is appreciated.